Adriwin06/Ultimate-CommonUI-Menu-System/README.md

   - Save system that saves all settings when you quit/reopen the game.
 They now got reapplied automatically at launch and when openning a level
   - Main menu with background map & camera movements
   - Pause menu (press ² or escape if in standalone mode)
-  - Controller support (except for the settings in the "Options" menu but I'm working on it)
+  - Full controller support (navigate between widget, change settings, etc)
   - Partial French localization
   - ~~Every text is on a single string table so it's easier to edit it and to make localization (it's also faster)~~ [for the last commits I didn't take the time to actually add each text in the string table]